 - start_num - [optional] Starting position in the text to search.
 Optional, defaults to 1.

 The SEARCH function returns the position (as a number) of one text string inside another.
 If there is more than one occurence of the search string, SEARCH returns the position of the first occurrence.
 SEARCH is not case-sensitive, but does support wildcards.
 Use the FIND function to perform a case-sensitive find.
 When SEARCH doesn not find anything, it returns a #VALUE error.
 Also note that when find_text is empty, SEARCH will return 1.
 This can cause a false positive when find_text comes from a cell, and the cell is empty.

 To return the position of the first "a" in the word "Apple":

 Note hardcoded text values must be enclosed in double quotes ("").

-To find the first position "the" in any combination of upper or lowercase:
+To find the first match of "the" in any combination of upper or lowercase:

 =SEARCH("the","The cat in the hat") // returns 1